cadet/CADET-Core/doc/interface/binding/affinity_complex_titration.rst

    Default is ``False``.

-   The two conventions are equivalent when
+   These two cases are equivalent when

    .. math::